José María Dols Samper: Bullfighting career

 confirmation in Colombia on 1 February 2004 at the Santamaría Bullring in Bogotá, with Enrique Ponce standing as "godfather" and Manuel Libardo as witness.
 The bull slain in that ceremony was Cerillero, furnished by the Achury Viejo ranch.
 Manzanares got an ovation at that event.

 On 1 May 2006, between tears and in an emotional act, he cut off his father's coleta (bullfighter's queue) on the occasion of the elder Manzanares's farewell to the bullring.
 In the 2007 bullfighting season – from which he had to withdraw in September because of a dengue infection, possibly contracted from a mosquito bite during an engagement in Tropical America – and the 2008 season, too – from which he also had to excuse himself after catching another virus – he fought together with his father on numerous occasions.
 His style is considered to be at a high artistic level and to be serious and deep.
 In the 2008 bullfighting season he had resounding triumphs at the Seville Fair when he appeared at the Maestranza, at Alicante's Feria de Hogueras, at Acho in Lima, and at Valencia in Venezuela, being borne out the gates at his appearances.

+Jose Maria Manzanares bullfighting in Malaga, 2025.